SUCCESS IS

 Tuition & Fees

-The AC Business Office is located in the Byrd Building 1st Floor.
-If you have any additional question you can contact them through email: business@actx.edu or by phone at (806) 371-5001.
+Visit the AC Business Services website for the cost of tuition/fees.
+The AC Business Office is located in the Byrd Building, 1st Floor if you have additional questions.
+You can contact them via email: business@actx.edu or phone (806) 371-5001.

 Additional Supply & Equipment

-The Dental Hygiene program has an additional cost as the student is responsible for purchasing their own supplies and equipment, averaging at about $8,000.00, not including textbooks or tuition.
-Another cost to consider are the licensure exams when the student completes the program and is ready for their Board Exams.
+The Dental Hygiene program has an additional cost as the student purchases supplies and equipment averaging $7,500, not including textbooks.
+There is also the additional cost of licensure exams when you complete the program.

 Donna Cleere, RDH, M.Ed.